ashleychontos/pySYD/README.md

 - cd Code/
 - python SYD.py

-This will run the pipeline on the
+This will run the pipeline on the two stars specified in the todo.txt file (KIC1435467 and KIC2309595), first using the findex module followed by the fitbg module.
+If you'd like to skip findex (e.g. useful for a handful of high S/N stars where you can visually estimate nu_max and thus specify it manually in star_info.csv), set findex = False in SYD.py.